 1. Perform a root-cause analysis to identify cultural weaknesses

-As issues are identified during the course of your various internal audits, evaluate what underlying behaviors, or “root-causes,” contributed to the issues.
+As issues are identified during your various internal audits, evaluate what underlying behaviors, or “root-causes,” contributed to the issues.
 This step helps you go beyond processes and controls to identify cultural weaknesses.

-As David suggests - performing root-cause analyses can help organizations meet their cultural goals.
-“We have a positive strong cultural tone at the top from management that supports our code of conduct and ethics.
-We have been successful because we made sure at every turn to address each root cause whether it be lack of understanding about internal controls, training, or trust and transparency.”
+Performing root-cause analyses can help organizations meet their goals and build a strong cultural tone at the top from management that supports the code of conduct and ethics.
+Organizations can be successful when they address each root cause, whether it be lack of understanding about internal controls, training, or trust and transparency.

-2. Break up the culture audit into smaller focal points
+2. Break up the culture audit into more minor focal points

 Start small and grow the initiative.
-Many auditors are hesitant to perform audits of cultural behavior as the results can be taken as a personal attack on management’s tone at the top or due to the lack of measurability with some behaviors.
+Many auditors are hesitant to perform audits of cultural behavior.
+The results could be taken as a personal attack on management’s tone at the top.
+The issues might be due to the lack of measurability with some behaviors.
 If auditing culture is not your specialty, then it may be more effective to perform smaller audits focused on a specific area of your entity’s culture or even a specific department.
 Here are some ways to start:

-Find a champion.
-Find an executive who supports auditing organizational culture.
+Find an executive who supports auditing workplace culture.
 Define the roles of what internal audit can do to help improve governance.
 Consider incorporating governance auditing in your internal audit charter.

 A culture audit is not something that’s done quickly.
 As mentioned before, tone at the top of the organization is critical to success — that also includes having core values that are agreed upon, written, and expressed regularly.
-Next, employees at all levels need to understand the values and receive training on roles, responsibilities, and expectations.
-Don’t anticipate having all of these values naturally fall into place.
-There needs to be follow through of testing current practices, positive and critical communication of successes and gaps, and matching controls with the desired behavior.
-The amount of time that’s required to execute on this initiative differs depending on an organization time, skills, and resources.
+Next, employees need to understand the values and receive training on roles, responsibilities, and expectations.
+You shouldn’t anticipate having all of these values naturally fall into place.
+There should be a review of current testing practices, positive and critical communication of successes and gaps, and matching controls with the desired behavior.
+The amount of time required to execute this initiative differs depending on an organization’s time, skills, and resources.

 If this is your first organizational culture audit, don’t navigate it alone.
-Head on over to our planning an audit checklist to begin planning your next audit.
+Head over to our planning an audit checklist to begin planning your next culture audit.